bmwcarit/MoCOCrW/README.md

 This library is the work-in-progress result of the above ideas.

 ## Support

-We currently support OpenSSL in the 1.0.2 branch.
-An update to OpenSSL 1.1 is planned but currently **not** supported.
-It is developed and tested mainly for an x86_64 target with Linux.
+We currently support OpenSSL 1.1.1 in the openssl1.1 branch.
+The support for OpenSSL 1.0.\<x\> (in the master and the openssl1.0.2 branch) has been dropped.
+These branches are **not** maintained anymore.
+The library is developed and tested mainly for x86_64 and aarch64 targets with Linux.
 However, there is no general limitation to that.

 The library provides end-user interfaces for:
  * X509 certificate processing
  * X509 certificate CA functionality
  * CRLs
- * RSA key management
+ * RSA Encryption and Signatures
+ * ECDSA Signatures
+ * EdDSA Signatures
+ * ECIES Encryption (according to IEEE 1363a-2004)
+ * PBKDF2 and X963KDF Key derivation
+ * HMAC
+ * AES Encryption (including GCM to support authenticated encryption with additional data)
+ * SHA 1/2/3 Hashing

 ## Building

 The library contains CMake build scripts.
 As a dependency, your build environment should have development packages for the following libraries installed:
- * OpenSSL (1.0.2 branch)
+ * OpenSSL (1.1.1 branch)
  * Boost
  * gtest/gmock